Words. You read them. You write them. You speak them. You sing them.

 A few words can heal all emotional wounds or crush a relationship forever.
 As quickly as words can form a friendship, they can isolate and destroy with a swiftness beyond comprehension.

 Words are in the everyday… the emails we receive, the assignments we write, the signs on the road and the directions we give.

 Words are in the creative… in the music that we hear, the poems that we read, and the books that we get lost in.

-Words are in governance… the laws that we follow, the politicians’ platforms, the petitions we sign, the cases that are plead and the verdicts that are passed down.
+Words are in governance… the laws that we follow, the politicians’ platforms, the petitions we sign, the cases that are pleaded and the verdicts that are passed down.

 Words are in our spirits… the thoughts that we think, the meditations we dwell on, the praises we sing, the sermons we hear, the Bibles we read, and the prayers that we say.

 Words are the beginning and the end.
 From our first cry to our last goodbye.
-They connect us, they inspire us, they allow us to communicate what’s on our hearts and minds.
+They connect us; they inspire us, they allow us to communicate what’s in our hearts and minds.